 How to Overland in Mongolia

 The Dragoman overland truck is what we called home, except we didn’t sleep on it overnight.
 Instead, we went wild camping and every night, checking into a hotel once when the rains were too much to settle a tent comfortably.

-If you have no sense of camaraderie or hate getting dirty then this isn’t the kind of adventure trip for you.
-Personally, I embraced it and loved every minute of ‘roughing it’.
+If you have no sense of camaraderie or hate getting dirty, then this isn’t the kind of adventure trip for you.
+I embraced it and loved every minute of ‘roughing it’.

-23 seats, a fridge, a safe, a bookshelf, big speakers and a place to recharge equipment, this is where we spend hours at a time, or what could end up being an entire day, traversing the landscape.
-All the while we filled it with our belongings like a messy bedroom and made it cosy.
+Twenty-three seats, a fridge, a safe, a bookshelf, prominent speakers and a place to recharge equipment, this is where we spend hours at a time, or what could end up being an entire day, traversing the landscape.
+We filled it with our belongings like a messy bedroom and made it cosy.